 The Best Lawyers in America® since 2012.
 The past two years he has been named one of the "up-and-coming 100 rising stars" in Southern California by the "Superlawyers" edition of

 Los Angeles magazine.
 And in 2016, he was named to

 - Persuading the Supreme Court to reverse the certification of the largest employment class action in American history.

 - Representing film studios before the Supreme Court in a case involving the application of the laches defense to copyright infringement.

-- Obtaining reversal from the Federal Circuit of a contempt sanction against a software company alleged to have infringed a competitor's patents, and successfully opposing certiorari.
+- Obtaining reversal from the Federal Circuit of a multi-million-dollar contempt sanction against a software company alleged to have infringed a competitor's patents, and successfully opposing certiorari.

 - Successfully defending before the Federal Circuit a district court decision holding the asserted patent claims ineligible under Section 101.

 - Obtaining reversal by the Fifth Circuit of an order denying a motion to compel arbitration, and interlocutory review and vacatur of an order certifying a nationwide ERISA class action.